Rachida Dati: Member of the European Parliament, 2009–2019

+Career in local politics

+On the local level, Dati has been serving as Mayor of the 7th district of Paris and a member of the Council of Paris.
+On 9 February 2013, Dati announced she was a candidate for mayor of Paris in the 2014 local elections but she later withdrew because "the press has already chosen Nathalie Kosciusko-Morizet".

+In early 2019, Dati announced her plan to run again for the Paris municipal election in 2020.
+Since 2020, she has been chairing her party's group in the Council of Paris.

+Rachida Dati is candidate for the 2026 Paris Mayoral election, running on the programme "Change Paris" focused on security, cleanliness, and budgetary responsibility.
+She was endorsed by the conservative Republican party.

+Minister of Culture, 2024–present

+On 11 January 2024, Dati made a surprise comeback to national politics, being nominated as Minister of Culture in the government of Gabriel Attal.
+As a consequence, Les Républicains President Éric Ciotti announced her exclusion from the party.

+She retained her position on 21 September 2024 in the government of Michel Barnier, and then on 23 December in the government of François Bayrou.
+She again retained her position in the first and second governments of Sébastien Lecornu.

+On 19 October 2025, the 2025 Louvre robbery happened, with Dati being involved in the investigation.

 Controversy

-In early 2009, Dati received an anonymous death threat accompanied by a 9mm-calibre bullet.
+In early 2009, Dati received an anonymous death threat accompanied by a 9 mm bullet.

-Soon after Dati left the government in 2009 to stand for the European Parliament, she was hired by the Renault–Nissan–Mitsubishi Alliance as a legal adviser.
+Soon after Dati left the government in 2009 to stand for the European Parliament, she was hired by the Renault–Nissan–Mitsubishi Alliance as a legal advisor.
 In 2019, France's financial prosecutor launched an investigation into consulting fees she received from the alliance.

 In December 2013, French media reported that Dati had received payments from French energy utility GDF-Suez.
 In early 2014, the President of the European Parliament Martin Schulz asked parliamentary services to look into conflict-of-interest concerns, but the inquiry was interrupted by the 2014 election campaign.
-At the same time, the French high authority for transparency in public life, France's anti-corruption watchdog, also opened a file on the case.
-In August 2021, Dati was charged by France's financial crime unit with passive corruption and benefiting from abuse of power. on 27 September 2021, Arte TV reported how caviar diplomacy led to the rejection of the Azerbaijani political prisoners report by the European Parliament in 2013.
-The rejection was due to bribed EU parliamentarians, and Dati also stood out as one of the leading voices to reject the truth about a flawed democracy in Azerbaijan.
-Her Italian colleague Luca Volontè has already been sentenced for accepting bribes.
-Volontè received 2.4 million euros as bribes from a 30 million bribe fund of the Azerbaijani fund to thwart EU guidelines by bribing its institutions.
+At the same time, the independent French administrative authority HATVP, France's anti-corruption watchdog, also opened a file on the case.
+In August 2021, Dati was charged by France's financial crime unit with passive corruption and benefiting from abuse of power.
+On 27 September 2021, Arte reported how caviar diplomacy led to the rejection of a report on Azerbaijani political prisoners by the European Parliament in 2013.
+The claim was made that the rejection was due to bribery of EU parliamentarians; Dati stood out as one of the leading voices to reject the report about the state of democracy in Azerbaijan.
+Her Italian colleague Luca Volontè was sentenced for accepting bribes.
+Volontè received €2.4 million as bribes from a 30 million-euro bribe fund of the Azerbaijani fund to thwart EU guidelines by bribing its institutions.